Delaware River Joint Toll Bridge Commission: Bridges

-The Delaware Water Gap Toll Bridge (also known as the Interstate 80 Toll Bridge) is a toll bridge that carries Interstate 80 across the Delaware River at the Delaware Water Gap, connecting Hardwick Township, Warren County, New Jersey, and Delaware Water Gap, Monroe County, Pennsylvania, in the United States.The 2,465-foot-long (751 m) bridge is a multiple span dual roadway with a steel plate structure.
-The roadways are 28 feet (8.5 m) wide each and separated from each other by a concrete Jersey barrier.
+The Delaware Water Gap Toll Bridge (also known as the Interstate 80 Toll Bridge) is a toll bridge that carries Interstate 80 across the Delaware River at the Delaware Water Gap, connecting Hardwick Township, Warren County, New Jersey, and Delaware Water Gap, Monroe County, Pennsylvania, in the United States.
+The 2,465-foot-long (751 m) bridge is a multiple-span, dual-lane bridge with a steel plate girder structure.
+The roadways are 28 feet (8.5 m) wide each and separated by a concrete Jersey barrier.